voutilad/rp-proxy/README.md

 7. Websockets consumer extra CPU time due to the overhead of frame parsing.
 Switching to a custom protocol atop TCP or UDP may lower latency further.

+8. Relies on Websocket framing and sends key as one message followed by the value as another as Binary frames.
+Since the websocket framing contains the length, this gives us a super simple approximation of run-length encoding at the expense of 2 Binary frames per message.
+(This is an easy area to improve upon.)